Though whisky may seem to be a fan favorite, to many cigar enthusiasts an aged rum is often seen as the best libation to sip while puffing away.

 Placencia tobacco fields in Estelí

-However as a result of the different soil, typography and climate that exists in other countries and their particular regions (such as the Esteli region of Nicaragua for example), the taste always tends to differ significantly from the taste of the tobacco that is traditionally grown in Cuba and its regions.
+However as a result of the different soil, typography and climate that exists in other countries and their specific regions (such as the Esteli region of Nicaragua for example), the taste always tends to differ significantly from the taste of the tobacco that is traditionally grown in Cuba and its regions.

 Because of the differing terroir, Cuban seed – when used to grow tobacco in other parts of the world – tends to imparts a different taste profile than when grown on home soil.